-- The site is located within flood zone 1 and therefore flood risk is minimal.
-No drainage information was submitted with the application. - Thames Water have reviewed the application and have raised no objection in respect of surface drainage proposals and flood risk subject to conditions.
-The LLFA similarly has no objections subject to conditions, all of which are included in the recommendation. - 16.3 There are no objections in respect of drainage and flood risk as a result.
+- 16.1 The site is located within flood zone 1 and therefore flood risk is minimal.
+Detailed drainage information was submitted with the application and considered by consultees. - 16.2 Thames Water have reviewed the application and have raised no objection in respect of surface drainage proposals and flood risk subject to conditions.
+The Local Lead Flood Authority similarly has no objections subject to conditions, all of which are included in the recommendation. - 16.3 There are no objections in respect of drainage and flood risk as a result.